Patrick Caddell, pollster to Jimmy Carter, dies at 68

-WASHINGTON (AP) — Patrick Caddell, the pollster who helped propel Jimmy Carter in his longshot bid to win the presidency has died, a colleague said Saturday night.
+WASHINGTON (AP) — Patrick Caddell, the pollster who helped propel Jimmy Carter in his longshot bid to win the presidency and later distanced himself from Democrats has died, a colleague said Saturday night.
 He was 68.

 Caddell died Saturday in Charleston, South Carolina, after suffering a stroke.
 That’s according to Professor Kendra Stewart of the College of Charleston, who confirmed the death to The Associated Press.